Level 1 History

 Racism and colonial conflict are the themes of the Level One History course.

-The Black Civil Rights topic develops students understanding of racism in the USA, allowing them to better understand modern conflict surrounding race in the USA today.
+The American Civil Rights topic develops students understanding of racism in the USA, allowing them to better understand modern conflict surrounding race in the USA today.

 We will also explore ideas of race and racism in New Zealand when we investigate the conflict caused by the 1981 Springbok Rugby Tour.
 Students will investigate perspectives of these divisive protests and the legacies of apartheid that sparked the conflict.